Ardackm/Ardackm/README.md

 - 👋 Hi, I’m Muhammet Arda
-- 👨‍💻 Founder Of Zide Store
+- 👨‍💻 Developer Of Zide Store

 Hello, I am Muhammet Arda Çakmak and I am a front-end developer, I have done many projects so far, you can see some of them on my github profile.